 This class is for everyone - no experience needed.
 Make web pages, design your own program, design and control devices, learn what artificial intelligence is and why you care, understand how data is captured and used, how technology controls your life experience, how technology influences society, and how to create new technology instead of being consumed by others' creations.
 Computer Science is changing everything.
 Entertainment, medicine, transportation, communication, public policy, agriculture, fashion, art, energy, society, and design all rely on computer science.
-Come join us, be part of that change, and have fun doing it!
+Grades are earned by completing projects, so there are no written tests and there is never homework.
+Click here for Video of Course Description